 CHORD CHART-Create a hoedown back-up part (chopping on beats 2 and 4) using the written double-stop chords and the chord chart.

-left-hand second finger quickly from just below the note up to the note.
+FIDDLING TECHNIQUE-Slide your left-hand second finger quickly from just below the note up to the note.

 KICK-OFF-Play the last two measures of the tune as a kick-off with finger slides.